jameshole/lumberjack-cli/README.md

 | `--squashed[=<branch>]` | Changes are present in the target branch (tree comparison).
 Works for squash-merge even when remote still exists. | ✅ | ✅ |
 | `--stale[=<days>]` | No commits in the specified number of days.
 Default: 30 (or config value). | ✅ | ✅ |
 | `--all` | Shorthand for `--gone --merged --squashed --stale`. | ✅ | ✅ |

-At least one detection flag is required for non-interactive mode.

 ### Examples